Claire of the Moon: Synopsis

 One night at the bar, Noel feels alienated as Tara and the other heterosexual women discuss penis size.
 When Brian approaches their table to say hello to Claire, Noel abruptly leaves.
 Sometime later, Claire is disturbed by a dream about kissing Noel, and she resumes her relationship with Brian.
 Another evening or two later at the bar, Noel and Claire get into a debate about intimacy between men and women.
 Noel buys Claire a drink to apologize for their disagreements.
 Claire questions Noel about the logistics of lesbian sexual intercourse, claiming she has an "academic" interest in the subject.

 One evening at the cabin, Claire claims she is bored and suggests she and Noel play backgammon and drink tequila.
-When she loses the game, Claire agrees to impart the details of a sexual fantasy.
+When Claire loses the game, she agrees to impart the details of a sexual fantasy.
 Noel counters with her personal story, but begins to imagine Claire as her sexual partner.
-Claire's bond with Noel continues to deepen, despite that Claire continuing to maintain that she is straight and becomes very confused to why she is attracted to Noel.
+Claire's bond with Noel continues to deepen, despite Claire continuing to maintain that she is straight, and she becomes confused to why she is attracted to Noel.

 One night, the writers group all get drunk and have a dance party, and Claire pulls Noel into a close embrace.
 Just as they are about to kiss, one of the other women bursts into tears over her recent fallout with her husband.
 Claire and Noel return to their cabin intoxicated, and Claire suggests they have sex.
 Noel refuses to get involved with a straight woman, thinking that Claire's attraction to her stems from curiosity.
 Claire backs down and insists she is simply afraid to act on impulse.